-Professor Roberto Jarry Richardson sent me this excellent question:
+Professor Roberto Jarry Richardson sent me this excellent question regarding Anthropology in Brazil:

 I am a Brazilian professor with a Ph.D. in International Development Education at Stanford University.
 Brazil is lacking a recent textbook in Anthropology and a social science editor asked me to update a textbook written in 1985: Antropologia.
 Uma Introdução by Zelia Maria Neves Presotto and Marina de Andrade Marconi.
 I’ve been following your blog and I dare to ask: In 2018, what would be the main subjects to include in an anthropology textbook for undergraduates and graduate students in social sciences?

-I’ve taken a look at the table of contents for the textbook, and it seems to generally follow a four-field approach.
-There are some unique sections which deal with race in Brazil as well as indigenous groups in Brazil.
-My initial suggestion would be to look at the contents for my preferred introductory textbooks, as well as some of the accompanying readings: see Introduction to Anthropology 2018 and Intro to Anthro 2018.
-And I would definitely recommend retaining but updating the content that is specific to anthropology in Brazil.
-That’s definitely a fascinating and important resource for Brazilian universities.
+I looked at the table of contents for the textbook, and it seemed to generally follow a four-field approach.
+There were some unique sections which dealt with race in Brazil as well as indigenous groups in Brazil.
+My initial suggestion was to look at the contents for my preferred introductory textbooks, as well as some of the accompanying readings: see Intro to Anthro 2021 and Intro to Anthropology 2020.
+And I definitely recommended retaining but updating the content that was specific to anthropology in Brazil.
+It should be a fascinating and important resource for Brazilian universities.